johannalouise/repobepo/README.md

 ![](/images/github_marketplace_apps_actions.png)

-In the GitHub marketplace, you will find a lot of different tools that you can install and integrate into your repository at GitHub.
+In the GitHub Marketplace, you will find a lot of different tools that you can install and integrate into your repository at GitHub.
 Some of the tools are also integrating with other external tools such as
 [Slack](https://slack.com/intl/en-se/), [Jupyter](https://jupyter.org/), and [Jira](https://www.atlassian.com/software/jira).

 Most of the apps and actions in the marketplace have individual steps that you need to do to be able to install the app or action.
-However, there are some steps that you need to do for several apps in the GitHub marketplace.
+However, there are some steps that you need to do for several apps in the GitHub Marketplace.
 These steps are:

 1. Visit the [GitHub Marketplace](https://github.com/marketplace)
 2. Search for the app or action (if you don't find it directly at the front page of the marketplace)